nagix/mini-tokyo-3d/USER_GUIDE-en.md

 The helicopter icon indicates the “Helicopter Tracking Mode”, and it makes a 360 degree turn around the target train or airplane.
 The train icon indicates the “Rear Tracking Mode”, and it tracks the direction of travel from diagonally behind the target train or airplane.
 Click or tap the icon button to toggle between the “Helicopter Tracking Mode” and the “Rear Tracking Mode”.

-When the tracking mode is on, the timetable and current position of the train being tracked is displayed at the bottom of the screen.
+When Tracking Mode is on, the timetable and current position of the train being tracked is displayed at the bottom of the screen.
 For the train connecting to other lines, the timetables of those lines are also shown.
 The timetable can be scrolled by using the mouse wheel, dragging the scroll bar, or dragging your finger.
 Click on the "∨" icon in the upper right corner of the timetable to hide the timetable at the bottom of the screen, or click on the "∧" icon to display it again.

+Also, when Tracking Mode is on, some devices will display the [share button](#sharing-trains-and-flights) to share the train or flight being tracked.

 ### Playback Mode